millJosh/it3038c-scripts/project2/README.md

 ## References:
 https://nodejs.org/api/os.html

 I used this entire site a lot as I was going through my project, not just this paged I linked

 https://stackoverflow.com/questions/15900485/correct-way-to-convert-size-in-bytes-to-kb-mb-gb-in-javascript

 For my byte sizes

 https://github.com/nodejs/help/issues/2116

 Helped me with fs

-I also used other sites but I can't remember were, but they were more for code comfirmation, and would help me figure out what I needed to type in my code.
+I also used other sites but I can't remember what they were, but they were more for code comfirmation, and would help me figure out what I needed to type in my code.